From restaurants to reefs: recycling discarded oyster shells

 ON LAKE ATHANASIO - If you slurp oysters from the half-shell in New Orleans, you may be doing more than satisfying a culinary craving: You could be helping to construct reefs that environmental groups hope will save a bit of Louisiana's coastline.

-Since 2014, restaurants have contributed nearly 2,600 tons of shells to the Coalition to Restore Coastal Louisiana and The Nature Conservancy.
-About one-quarter of those shells now form a half-mile-long reef about 40 miles from New Orleans.
+Since 2014, restaurants have contributed nearly 2,600 tons of shells to the Coalition to Restore Coastal Louisiana and The Nature Conservancy, which have already used a quarter of them to construct a half-mile-long reef about 40 miles outside of New Orleans.

-Tiny oyster larvae prefer to cement themselves to oyster shells as their permanent home.
-But for thousands of years, people have been eating oysters and tossing the shells.
+Tiny oyster larvae like nothing better than oyster shells to cement themselves to as their permanent home.
+Up to 10 of the larvae, known as spat, can stick to a single shell.
+Left undisturbed, the reef grows up and out, providing homes for other types of marine life and slowing the waves that chew continually at Louisiana's coast.
+The oysters also filter up to 25 gallons of water a day, improving water quality.

+For thousands of years, people have been hauling oysters out of the sea, chowing down on the ounce or so of meat inside, and then tossing the shells.
+Prehistoric Indians left oyster and clamshell heaps up to 600 feet long and 50 to 100 feet high on every U.S. coast.
+These days, the shells either end up in landfills or are ground up into road material or chicken feed.

-Although Louisiana's oyster fishery is the nation's largest, until recently the state built shallow-water reefs mostly of concrete or limestone.
-Oyster-shell recycling was inspired by programs in other states, including Texas.
+Although Louisiana's oyster fishery is the nation's largest - producing nearly 6,600 tons in 2015 alone - until recently the state built shallow-water reefs mostly of concrete or limestone, not shells.
+Recycling oyster shells was inspired by programs in other states, including Texas.

+A 245-foot-long, more-than-20-foot-wide reef in south Texas' Aransas Bay has had visible results since it was started in 2011, said Gail Sutton of the Harte Research institute at Texas A&M University.
+She points to Google Earth photos of a fishing pier at Goose Island State Park in 2011, showing a thin white line of easily erodible sand nearby.
+Photos taken in 2016 show that sea grass has grown over the sand, its roots holding the fragile land more securely, she said.

+Prior to the reef's installation, "the wave action was so severe that the sea grass could not latch down and stay put," she said.
+"Now we're seeing it fill in. ...
+It's changing the whole side of that one cove."

 More News